Opentaste/tiramisu/utils/docs-intro.md

 ### version 0.1.6 ###

-Tiramisu is a tiny, modular and fast JavaScript framework which takes inspiration from the famous [jQuery][1] syntax:
+Tiramisu is a tiny, modular and fast JavaScript library which takes inspiration from the famous [jQuery][1] syntax:

     tiramisu.get('h1').each(function() {